krb5/krb5/doc/rst_source/krb_admins/conf_files/krb5_conf.rst

 **pkinit_cert_match**
-    Specifies matching rules that the client certificate must match before it is used to attempt pkinit authentication.
-If a user has multiple certificates available (on a smart card, or via other media), there must be exactly one certificate chosen before attempting pkinit authentication.
+    Specifies matching rules that the client certificate must match before it is used to attempt PKINIT authentication.
+If a user has multiple certificates available (on a smart card, or via other media), there must be exactly one certificate chosen before attempting PKINIT authentication.
 This option may be specified multiple times.
 All the available certificates are checked against each rule in order until there is a match of exactly one certificate.